 Upon the Account Owner's death, if the primary designated Beneficiary is the Account Owner's surviving spouse, the Custodial Account becomes the Custodial Account of such surviving spouse.
-If the primary designated Beneficiary is someone other than a surviving spouse, the Custodial Account ceases to be an HSA as of the date of death and the fair market value of the assets in the Custodial Account as of the date of death are includible in such person's gross income for the year of the Account Owner's death.
+If the primary designated Beneficiary is someone other than a surviving spouse, the Custodial Account ceases to be an HSA as of the date of death and the fair market value of the assets in the Custodial Account as of the date of death and the fair market value of the assets in the Custodial Account as of the date of death and the fair market value of the assets in the Custodial Account as of the date of death are includible in such person's gross income for the year of the Account Owner's death.
 If no primary Beneficiaries survive the Account Owner, the Custodial Account will be paid to surviving contingent Beneficiaries in equal shares unless indicated otherwise.
-If no primary or contingent Beneficiaries survive the Account Owner or if the Account Owner fails to designate Beneficiaries during his or her lifetime, the Custodial Account becomes the Custodial Account of the Account Owner's spouse.
-If no such legal spouse shall survive the Account Owner, then the Custodial Account will be paid to the Account Owner's estate and the fair market value of the Custodial Account will be included on the final tax return filed for the Account Owner's estate.
+If no primary or contingent Beneficiaries survive the Account Owner or if the Account Owner's spouse.
+If no such legal spouse shall survive the Account Owner, the Custodial Account becomes the Custodial Account of the Account Owner's spouse.
+If no such legal spouse shall survive the Account Owner, then the Custodial Account will be paid to the Account Owner's estate and the fair market value of the Custodial Account will be paid to the Account Owner's estate.